Healthcare in New York (state): Outpatient care

+The state Office of Mental Health (OMH) licenses a wide range of outpatient and rehabilitative programs designed to support individuals with serious mental illness in the community.
+Assertive Community Treatment (ACT) teams provide intensive, multidisciplinary, 24/7 community-based services for individuals with severe mental illness who have difficulty engaging in traditional outpatient care.
+Additional programs include partial hospitalization, continuing day treatment, and intensive outpatient services.

-Adult care facilities
+Long-term care

+Residential

+A residential health care facility (RHCF) is a nursing home, i.e. facilities providing medical, residential care to adults who are substantially unable to live independently, with clinical-level staffing and oversight.
+RHCFs are mostly funded through Medicaid.

-An adult care facility (ACF) is a residential care facility providing non-medical, long-term residential services to adults who are substantially unable to live independently.
+An adult care facility (ACF) is a facility providing non-medical, residential care to adults who are substantially unable to live independently.
 ACFs are legally prohibited from retaining residents who need ongoing medical or nursing care.
 ACFs are mostly funded through Supplemental Security Income (SSI) and state supplementary payments (SSP).
 They are regulated under Article 7 of the Social Services Law and Title 18 (Social Services) of the NYCRR.

-An adult home is a type of ACF that provides non-medical, long-term residential care—including room, board, personal care, and supervision—to five or more adults who are not related to the operator.
+An adult home is a type of ACF that provides non-medical, residential care—including room, board, personal care, and supervision—to five or more adults who are not related to the operator.
 Adult homes are regulated by the Department of Health.
 A transitional adult home, sometimes referred to as an impacted adult home, is an adult home with a capacity of at least 80 beds where at least 25% of residents have a serious mental illness (SMI).
 An assisted living residence (ALR) is a licensure category created in 2004 to standardize the use of the term "assisted living" and establish consumer protections.
 An assisted living program (ALP), established earlier under Medicaid waivers, enable ACF residents to receive Medicaid-funded home care services.
 Facilities with at least 55% ALP beds are excluded from Justice Center oversight, much like nursing homes, but are otherwise little different from regular adult homes.
 Many facilities operate both ALRs and ALPs concurrently.

-A family type home is a type of ACF that provides non-medical, long-term residential care to four or fewer adults.
-Family-type homes are regulated by the Office of Children and Family Services.
+A family type home is a type of ACF that provides non-medical, residential care to four or fewer adults.
+Family-type homes are regulated by the state Office of Children and Family Services.